 Red Hood, by Annie Worthing, NSW

 Red Hood is a new take on an old fairy tale.
-Beautiful imagery helped create a chilling atmosphere, almost becoming a character in itself.
+Beautiful imagery helps create a chilling atmosphere, almost becoming a character in itself.

-A Senior Sabotage is a humorous story that didn’t take itself too seriously.
-It had a great sense of fun and the fact that it was a petty crime was a relief after all the grisly murders.
+A Senior Sabotage is a humorous story that doesn't take itself too seriously.
+It has a great sense of fun and the fact that it was a petty crime was a relief after all the grisly murders.